schooltool-project/schooltool-book/source/custom-css.rst

 The ``custom-css`` Directory
 ````````````````````````````

-As of SchoolTool 2.8.2, there is now a ``custom-css`` directory for your custom
+As of SchoolTool 2.8.3, there is now a ``custom-css`` directory for your custom
 styles and images, located at::

     /etc/schooltool/standard/custom-css/

 Because the ``custom-css`` directory is located in ``/etc/schooltool/`` (along
-with configuration files), any custom styles and images stored here will remain
+with other SchoolTool configuration files), any custom styles and images stored
-persistent across upgrades.
+here will persist across SchoolTool and system upgrades.

 The ``custom.css`` File
 ```````````````````````